 Last but not least, you should never underestimate the power of updates.

 Updating your sign can help you give it a fresh look and attract local audiences used to the old sign and ignore it regularly.

-This fresh look might also end up being better and more effectively for achieving your marketing goals.
+This fresh look might also be better and more effective for achieving your marketing goals.